 The system is maintained by the E-learning Centre staff ensuring a reliable and continuous operation of the system and its access to university institutions, teachers and students, while providing technical support related to the use of the system.

-Within Merlin, you can search for the materials of single subjects you are following at the Faculty of Forestry.
+Within Merlin, you can search for the materials of single subjects you are following at the Faculty of Forestry and Wood Technology.
 You can also find there the e-portfolio system as well as the Webinar System.

 You can sign in to the Merlin e-Learning System by using your electronic identity from the AAI@EduHr system.